 This is great for adding in shipping or a discount on your invoices.
 For example, you can write in an IF statement that says if someone has ordered 10 units of a specific product, then apply a 5% discount.
 If the quantity is less than 10, the discount mustn’t get applied.

 You don’t always need to opt for expensive accounting software to keep your small retail business running smoothly.
-In fact, you probably already have everything you need in Microsoft Excel.
+In fact, you probably already have everything you need in Microsoft Excel or any spreadsheet program.

 It’s possible to do everything from billing to inventory management with this powerful and versatile program.
 You can use an Excel invoice template to create different types of invoices that feature your business branding and other customizations.
 You can track income, monitor stock levels and make predictions for the future of your company, all with Excel.